 TIM clears first hurdle in securing state guarantees for $3.1 bln loan - sources

-ROME, May 16 (Reuters) - Italian credit export agency SACE has approved state guarantees for a bank credit line worth up to 3 billion euros ($3.1 billion) for Telecom Italia (TLIT) TLIT.MI, two sources close to the matter told Reuters on Monday.
+ROME, May 16 (Reuters) - Italy's biggest phone group Telecom Italia (TIM) has secured a green light from credit export agency SACE on state guarantees underpinning a bank credit line worth up to 3 billion euros ($3.1 billion), two sources close to the matter said on Monday.

 SACE's board cleared the state guarantees on May 10, without making its decision public, the sources said.